-As the business environment becomes more challenging and competitive resulting in reduced margins, hence, the need to have efficient management to cater to customer demands and to manage costs.
-The Group continues its structured approach to pursuing growth, maintaining the Group's competitiveness and ensuring the long term growth and prospects by expanding into similar and/or complementary businesses whenever opportunities arise.
+Despite the challenging and competitive business environment in which it operates, the Group continued to achieve another year of good results when Turnover reached a record RM4.2 billion as against RM4.1 billion in 2004.
+However, net profit for the year was RM10 million lower than the previous year, at RM234.2 million.
+Its strategy of good management to balance responsiveness to changing customer demands has ensured the Group stays profitable.
+The Group will continue its structured approach to pursuing growth, maintaining the Group's competitiveness and ensuring the long term growth and prospects by expanding into similar and/or complementary businesses whenever opportunities arise.